lupyuen/pinephone-nuttx/README.md

 # Set LVGL Terminal Font to Monospace

-Our LVGL Terminal looks nicer with a Monospace Font, but watch what happens if we change the LVGL Default Font from Montserrat 20 (proportional) to UNSCII 16 (monospace)...
+Our LVGL Terminal looks nicer with a Monospace Font.
+But watch what happens if we change the LVGL Default Font from Montserrat 20 (proportional) to UNSCII 16 (monospace)...

 ![Set Default Font to Monospace](https://lupyuen.github.io/images/lvgl2-terminal2.jpg)